 In this paper we aim to outline an approach for fostering entrepreneurial creativity by utilizing design-thinking methodology.
 We explore designing as a practice driven approach to entrepreneurship that involves iteration and play during problem solving, team divergence, a stimulating and porous space, and entrepreneurial creativity that emerges from interpersonal relations within and between teams of entrepreneurs embedded in open networks.

-Dalton, B.M., Green, J. & Edwards, M. 2012, 'Social enterprise: challenge or opportunity for university nonprofit management programs.', International Society for Third-Sector Research 10th International Conference - Siena, Italy - July 2012., ISTR, Siena.
+Dalton, BM, Green, J & Edwards, M 2012, 'Social enterprise: challenge or opportunity for university nonprofit management programs.', International Society for Third-Sector Research 10th International Conference - Siena, Italy - July 2012., ISTR, Siena, Italy.

-dela Rama, M.J., Edwards, M. & Dalton, B.M.
-2008, 'Honourable Intentions?
-Analysing Private Equity's Interests in the Aged Care Sector', Australia and New Zealand Third Sector Review 9th Biennial Conference, ANZTSR, Auckland, New Zealand, pp. 1-27.
+dela Rama, MJ, Edwards, M & Dalton, BM 2008, 'Honourable Intentions?
+Analysing Private Equity's Interests in the Aged Care Sector', Australia and New Zealand Third Sector Review 9th Biennial Conference, Australia and New Zealand Third Sector Review 9th Biennial Conference, ANZTSR, Auckland University of Technology City Campus, Auckland, New Zealand, pp. 1-27.

 The abstract for the conference paper was accepted and currently appears on p.19 of the full list of abstracts for the conference.
 This paper was co-written with Melissa Edwards and Bronwen Dalton.
 This paper is currently under peer review for publication in a journal.

-Edwards, M. 2008, 'Emergent Organisation for Sustainability', Demonstrate, ANZTSR, New Zealand.
+Edwards, M 2008, 'Emergent Organisation for Sustainability', Demonstrate, ANZTSR, AUT, Auckland New Zealand.

-Pratt, J., Edwards, M., Pitsis, T.S. & Crawford, J.D.
-2008, 'Developing collaboration skills in first year undergraduate business students', The Quantitative Analysis of Teaching and Learning in Higher Education in Business, Economics and Commerce: Forum Proceedings, The University of Melbourne, Melbourne, Australia, pp. 47-58.
+Pratt, J, Edwards, M, Pitsis, TS & Crawford, JD 2008, 'Developing collaboration skills in first year undergraduate business students', The Quantitative Analysis of Teaching and Learning in Higher Education in Business, Economics and Commerce: Forum Proceedings, Quantitative Analysis of Teaching and Learning in Higher Education in Business, Economics and Commerce, The University of Melbourne, The University of Melbourne, pp. 47-58.

 Collaboration skills are defined as the set of skills and capabilities required to work effectively within and across groups to achieve group goals.
 The development of these skills are assumed but not taught directly or evaluated in undergraduate group assessments in many university subjects.
 This paper discusses a research project investigating the development of student collaboration skills in the compulsory first year undergraduate subject 21129 Managing People and Organisations.
 One of the key aims of the subject is to help students understand and acquire a range of collaboration skills that will enhance their work readiness.
 During August 2008, 290 student surveys were completed by students after their initial formation into groups during tutorials.
 These surveys asked students about their past experiences of group work, and their expectations and motivations with respect to group work in this subject over the coming semester.
 A follow-up survey was conducted in November, and attempts to capture the extent of changes, if any, in student perceptions of their experience developing collaboration skills over the semester.
 This paper reports on the findings of stage one of this project.
 An overview of student attitudes and perceptions is presented, as well as findings on the systematic variation of these with respondent characteristics.
 The finding of a number of statistically significant associations of student satisfaction with the method of group formation employed in tutorials is then discussed as a surprise finding from this research.